In this tutorial we are going to look at what functions are, how we use them and why.

 A subtle indicator of this are the quote marks around the sentence that denotes a string is being output to the screen, rather than something being printed with the print function:

 >>> statement = get_statement("Lisa") >>> statement 'My name is Lisa'

 Why use functions

-At first glance it may not seem obvious why it is worth expending the extra effort of defining and calling a function, rather than just writing the code independent of such things.
+At first glance it may not seem obvious why it’s worth expending the extra effort of defining and calling a function, rather than just writing the code independent of such things.
 Defining tasks as functions reduces the need to copy and paste the same code multiple times to achieve the same effect.
-Simply calling the function multiple times makes it much easier to not only write code, but to read it also.
+Simply calling the function multiple times makes it much easier to not only write code, but to read it as well.